TALK TO SALES

 How does an HRA work?

 The way HRAs work is simple.
 HRAs are unfunded notional accounts with no cash value.
-This means that no HRA funds are released until reimbursements are paid by the employer.
+This means that employers don’t release HRA funds until they approve and pay out reimbursements.
 Through HRAs, employers reimburse employees directly after they incur an eligible healthcare expense.

 Employer contributions are tax-deductible and payroll tax-free, and the money employees receive is free of income taxes as long as they have minimum essential coverage (MEC).